mindfulness for teens

 Duration: 2 hours per session x 4 sessions

 .b stands for “Stop, Breathe and Be!”

-This simple act of mindfulness serves to raise the awareness of youths where they learn how to direct their attention to their experience as it is unfolding, moment to moment, with open-minded curiosity and acceptance.
+This simple act of mindfulness aims to raise the awareness of youths, as they learn how to focus on their attention on experiences (WHAT KIND OF EXPERIENCES?), as it unfolds, with open-minded curiosity and acceptance.

-The .b mindfulness course brings mindfulness to life in a way that is fun, engaging and useful in youths’ daily lives.
-Specially designed by experienced classroom teachers and mindfulness experts in the UK, .b mindfulness is the flagship course of the Mindfulness in Schools Project (www.mindfulnessinschools.org).
-Since its inception in 2007, the course has been taught in over 12 countries, and has been evaluated positively by the University of Cambridge and Oxford Brookes.
+Mindfulness comes alive in a way that is fun, engaging and useful in youths’ daily lives.
+Designed by experienced classroom teachers and mindfulness experts in the UK, .b mindfulness is the flagship course of the Mindfulness in Schools Project (www.mindfulnessinschools.org).
+Since its inception in 2007, the course has been taught in more than 12 countries and has received positive feedback the University of Cambridge and Oxford Brookes University in the UK.

 What will you learn?

 • To improve concentration and focus in classes, in exams and tests, on the sports field, when playing games, when paying attention, and listening to others